Navigating anxiety, identity, or the challenges of growing up?

 Hi, I’m Angie.

-I understand how difficult it can be to watch your teen struggle and how hard it can be to know how to help.
-My approach focuses on building a strong, trusting relationship with your teen while also supporting the broader family system when appropriate.
+I understand how difficult it can be to watch your teen struggle, and how hard it can be to know how to help.

 Whether you’re a teen or a parent, you’re in the right place.